 Overall, the sampled 1038(c)s were effective in treating surface and ladder fuels, but not as effective in breaking up the horizontal continuity of crown fuels within 30 feet of permitted structures.
 Across the entire sample population, it appears as if the 1038(c)s are sometimes utilized for generalized tree removal near structures, rather than explicitly for fuel hazard reduction.
 When fuel hazard reduction is the primary objective, operational constraints on smaller parcels and shorter distances to adjacent structures can make it difficult to remove trees in a safe and cost-effective fashion.
-As such, a combination of landowner objectives, operational limitations, and economic constraints make it difficult to achieve the intent of 1038(c).
+As such, a combination of landowner objectives, operational limitations, and economic constraints make it difficult to fully achieve the intent of 1038(c).

 The effectiveness of 1038(c) in helping to prevent home ignition could not be rigorously evaluated.
-However, a case study of 1038(c) Exemption implementation on the 2020 North Complex Fire in Butte County indicates structures treated under 1038(c) were shown to be ineffective in preventing structure loss in the face of running crown fire.
+However, a limited case study of 1038(c) Exemption implementation on the 2020 North Complex Fire in Butte County indicates structures treated under 1038(c) were shown to be ineffective in preventing structure loss in the face of running crown fire.
 This indicates that the structure-centric 1038(c) Exemption should be considered as only one piece of an overall strategy, including home hardening and community-based fuels reduction, to reduce catastrophic losses during wildfires.
+Further work is needed to rigorously evaluate the effectiveness of 1038(c) across a range of fire conditions.